IamjustNick/IamjustNick/README.md

-- 👋 Hi, @IamjustNick
+- 👋 Hi, I am Nicolas
-- 👀 I’m interested in data science, audio development, psychology
+- 👀 I’m interested in data science, audio development and psychology
-- 🌱 I’m currently learning Python, SQL and C++
+- 🌱 I’m currently working with Python and SQL and learning C++
 - 💞️ I’m looking to collaborate on audio development and data science projects